-The Rev. James Ellis III began at Trinity Western University in September 2019 as University Chaplain and Director of Student Ministries.
-His work involves co-laboring with and leading a team of fellow chaplains, interns, and student leaders who minister to students.
-With many years of experience in churches and higher education, he has served in largely Anglo, African American, and multiracial settings representing diversity across issues of socio-economics, culture, and theology.
-A U.S. citizen, though born in Japan, he has resided in Texas, Pennsylvania, Georgia, West Virginia, Maryland, the District of Columbia, and Michigan.
+The Rev. Dr. James Ellis III began at Trinity Western University in September 2019 as University Chaplain and Director of Student Ministries.
+His work encompasses leading and co-laboring with a team of fellow chaplains, interns, and student-leaders, as they minister to the TWU community.
+With several years of experience in higher education and churches, he has served in predominantly Anglo, African American, and multiracial settings of varied socioeconomic, cultural, and theological diversity.
+Though born in Japan, he is a U.S. citizen who has resided in Texas, Pennsylvania, Georgia, West Virginia, Maryland, the District of Columbia, and Michigan.

-In life beyond TWU, Rev. Ellis likes working out at the gym often and dabbling in photography.
-He heartily practices living as a contented introvert and spending lots of time with his wife.
-If you were wondering, he is not a fan of raspberries, blackberries, wasabi, and camping.
+Personally, Rev. Dr. Ellis enjoys working out and sharpening his photography skills.
+He is a contented introvert who is passionate about spending lots of time with his wife.
+If you care to know, he is not a fan of raspberries, camping, or wasabi.